CONNECTICUT DRUG CRIMES DEFENSE LAWYERS

 Helping people accused of various drug crimes in Connecticut

-Connecticut law imposes strict penalties on you if you are convicted of drug offenses.
-If you have been accused of these kinds of crimes, you are likely scared and confused and are unsure of how to proceed.
-Without legal counsel, the criminal justice system may be bewildering and prosecutors may be telling you that your best course of action is simply to plead guilty and move on with your life.
-This is very seldom the case and, in many instances, there are many ways in which an experienced criminal defense attorney can help.
-Sometimes, an attorney may even be able to have the allegations against you completely dropped or dismissed.
+If you have been accused of a drug crime in Connecticut, it’s essential that you call an experienced criminal defense lawyer as soon as possible.
+You may be aware that Connecticut law imposes strict penalties on you if you are convicted of drug offenses.
+If you have been accused of these kinds of crimes, you are likely scared, confused, and unsure of how to proceed.
+Without legal counsel, the criminal justice system can seem bewildering.
+Prosecutors may tell you that your best course of action is to simply plead guilty and move on with your life.
+Yet pleading guilty without the advice of a trusted counsel is seldom an advisable solution.
+There are many ways in which an experienced criminal defense attorney can help.
+Sometimes—especially in cases where law enforcement obtained the primary evidence in an illegal manner—an attorney may even be able to get the allegations against you dropped or dismissed.
 The best way to make sure that your legal rights are fully protected is to get an experienced lawyer immediately.

-To schedule a free consultation with an experienced Connecticut drug crimes lawyer, call Duffy Law, LLC today at 203-946-2000.
+To schedule a free consultation with an experienced Connecticut drug crimes lawyer, call Duffy Law today at 203-946-2000.

 Connecticut drug crimes

 There are various types of illicit drug-related behavior that are against the law in Connecticut.
 Some of the more common forms include: